MEMORIAL AND DONATED TREES AND PLANTS AT MILFORD HOUSE

 The rose bush and the mock orange are shrubs from the old days, before the first fire.
 They were right in front of the original front steps of the original lodge.

-The flower garden on the front lawn was an original patch maintained by Mrs. T (Jean Tyler) who would be our Jeannie’s mother.
-It fell into a state of weeds and was gobbled up by lawn, Charlie always wanted to bring it back, which he did in 2012.
-He and his dad, and Mrs. T, maintained that garden for years.
+The flower garden on the front lawn was an original patch maintained by Mrs. T (Jean Tyler) who would be Jeannie’s mother.
 There is a small memorial stake in the middle of it, “In Memory of Mrs. T’.

-There are linden trees out by the road, near our sign, which were planted by Maggie Nickerson, who was the manager just after Bud Miller.
+There are linden trees out by the road, near our sign, which were planted by Maggie Nickerson, a beloved Milford House manager.

 Along the screened room, there is a row of blue hydrangeas, which were donated by Tippy (Caroline) McNeil, in memory of Jeanie Tyler after her passing.
 There is also one planted in front of Topside, which is where Jeannie always stayed.
 These flowers are always in bloom when Tippy and her family arrive.